Tatsuro (singer): Career

 Tatsuro released his first two solo albums simultaneously on February 2, 2022.
 The songs on = (Equal) were written by Tatsuro and composed by him and Adachi with Sora, Ellegarden guitarist Shinichi Ubukata, and Merry vocalist Gara appearing as guest musicians.
 The music to the songs on Hikagaku Hoteishiki was written by Tatsuro's friends and he commented that it was entirely up to them, "I couldn't say no no matter what kind of song it was because I asked for it (laughs)".
 The songwriters include Ken (L'Arc-en-Ciel), Shuuji Ishii (Cali Gari), Eijun Suganami (The Back Horn), and Take (Flow).
 Ken's contribution, "The Love Letter", is a rock opera-style song and features Yukke and Duran.
 Tatsuro drew the covers to both albums after listening to their songs over and over again.
 Unconcerned with the technical aspects of drawing, he said he tried to translate the songs and express his emotions in the artwork.

 Tatsuro wrote and composed the song "Rhapsodia" for the band Fantôme Iris from the From Argonavis multimedia project.
 He did so at the request of Arthur Lounsbery, voice actor of the band's vocalist.
 Nano Kitaoka, music producer for the franchise, called the track "a fusion of old-fashioned visual kei and modern goodness".
 Tatsuro's first solo single, "Endroll" released on September 21, 2022, includes a self-cover of "Rhapsodia".
 He then held the three-date Imagination from the Other Side tour that month, which he held in collaboration with a different act each night; Shō Kiryūin, Luz, and Aki.

 The singer celebrated the first anniversary of his solo career with a concert titled Kitchen Guys 1st Kitchen Party at Club Citta on January 8, 2023.
 The backing band consisted of Adachi, Gotoh, Hirotaka, Metronome bassist Riu, and guitarists Yuu (Merry) and Lin (Unite).
 "Zankoku", his second single, was released on March 15 and includes a self-cover of "Koigokoro".
 In November, Tatsuro wrote another song for the From Argonavis multimedia project, "Brilliant Days".
 His third single, "Sora no Katachi", followed on December 6 and includes a self-cover of "Lastica".
 The title track was produced by former Wands keyboardist Kousuke Oshima, while the cover song was produced by Nao.
 Tatsuro released the acoustic cover album Pandora Juke Vox on March 13, 2024.
 Featuring covers of songs by artists such as RC Succession, Glay and Kuroyume, it was sold only at concerts or via mail order.
 The singer released his third studio album, Colors, on April 3.
 On March 29, he began separate tours for the two albums that were held concurrently.
 The one for Pandora Juke Vox was acoustic only, while the Colors tour featured a full rock band.
+On September 28 and 29, Tatsuro held the Arimatsu Ryu-Tatsuro (有村竜逹瑯) concert with Plastic Tree vocalist Ryutaro Arimura.